amida-tech/recruitment-registry/api/docs/api.md

 };
 ```

 This API just store and retrieve `actions` property for the client.
-There are no business logic related to `actions` field.
+There are no business logic related to `actions` property.

 Questions are created using the `/questions` resource